fingerprint-browser/Anti-detection-browser/README.md

 **Something to think about:** We are entering an era where platforms are relying less on static hardware fingerprints and more on AI-driven behavioral analysis (how fast you move your mouse, the cadence of your keystrokes).
 Do you think the current generation of antidetect browsers is prepared for a future where *how* we type matters more than *what* hardware we are spoofing?

-Let me know your thoughts in the issues or discussions tab.

 ### At a Glance: Antidetect Browser Comparison (2026)

 | Rank | Browser | Best For | Price (Starting) | The "Killer" Feature | The "Catch" |